Dominik-Fritz/Bachelor-Thesis-Neural-Mechanisms-during-social-fear-and-CRF-signaling-system-ILA-LS---Dominik-Fritz/README.md

 data_processing/
 Scripts for preprocessing and preparation of behavioral and imaging data.

-figure_generation/
-Scripts used to generate figures included in the manuscript.

 schematic_figures/
 Scripts used to generate schematic illustrations of the experimental design and neural circuitry.